-Shaded boxes indicate the architectural style/building type combination is allowed in the sub-district.
+Shaded boxes indicate the balcony types allowed by sub-district.

-Clear boxes indicate the architectural style/building type combination is not allowed in the sub-district.
+Clear boxes indicate the balcony types allowed by sub-district.

-Figure 6.5 Recessed Balcony (Set fully within the building footprint)
+Figure 6.3.2 Recessed Balcony (Set fully within the building footprint)

-Figure 6.6 Semi-Recessed (set partial within the building footprint)
+Figure 6.3.3 Semi-Recessed Balcony (Set partial within the building footprint)

-Figure 6.7 Cantilevered (Set fully outside of the building footprint)
+Figure 6.3.4 Cantilevered Balcony (Set fully outside of the building footprint)

-- C. Bay Windows.
-A window, oriel, alcove, and picture window built to project outward from an outside wall. - 1.
-Bay windows shall be a maximum of ten feet (10'-0") wide and shall have a height that is equal to or greater than their width. - 2.
-Bay windows shall be placed a minimum of two feet (2'-0") from any building corner and a minimum of three feet (3'-0") from any other bay window. - 3.
-Bay windows shall consist of at least seventy-five percent (75%) transparent fenestration. - 4.
-Bay windows may project up to four feet (4'-0") from the building face but shall not extend over the lot line, unless noted otherwise per a building type's standards.
+C. Bay Windows.
+A window, oriel, alcove, and picture window built to project outward from an outside wall.

+1. Bay windows shall be a maximum of ten feet (10'-0") wide and shall have a height that is equal to or greater than their width.

+2. Bay windows shall be placed a minimum of two feet (2'-0'') from any building corner and a minimum of three feet (3'-0'') from any other bay window.

+3. Bay windows shall consist of at least seventy-five percent (75%) transparent fenestration.

+4. Bay windows may project up to four feet (4'-0") from the building face but shall not extend over the lot line, unless noted otherwise per a building type's standards.

-Figure 6.8 Bay Window Section
+Figure 6.3.5 Bay Window Section

-- D. Cantilevered Rooms.
-An enclosed, habitable structure cantilevered from a facade or an elevation providing private space to an apartment - 1.
-Cantilevered Room shall be a maximum of eight feet (8'-0") wide. - 2.
-Cantilevered Rooms shall be placed a minimum of ten feet (10'-0") from any other Cantilevered Room. - 3.
-Cantilevered rooms shall be supported by brackets, extended beams, or other elements. - 4.
-Minimum vertical clearance of cantilevered rooms above the ground floor shall be fifteen-feet (15'-0") from the sidewalk grade on shopfront and ten feet (10'-0") on other frontage types.
+D. Cantilevered Rooms.
+An enclosed, habitable structure cantilevered from a facade or an elevation providing private space to an apartment

+1. Cantilevered Room shall be a minimum of eight feet (8'-0") to a maximum sixteen feet (16'-0") wide.

+2. Cantilevered Rooms shall be placed a minimum of ten feet (10'-0") from any other Cantilevered Room.

+3. Cantilevered rooms shall be supported by brackets, extended beams, or other elements per each architectural style (see Chapter E-3).

+4. Minimum vertical clearance of cantilevered rooms above the ground floor shall be fifteen-feet (15'-0") from the sidewalk grade on shopfront types and ten feet (10'-0") on other frontage types.

+5. Cantilevered rooms shall project a maximum of eight feet (8'-0") from the building face but shall not extend over the lot line.

-Figure 6.9 Cantilevered Room Section
+Figure 6.3.6 Cantilevered Room Section